-- 1. In XenCenter, open →infra→infra1→XD-DDC1. - 2.
+- 1. In XenCenter, open $\rightarrow$ infra $\rightarrow$ infra $1 \rightarrow$ XD-DDC1. - 2.
 Open the Console tab. - 3.
-Log into XD-DDC1, and open Start→All Programs→Citrix→Management Console→Desktop Delivery Console. - 4.
-In the Desktop Delivery Console, open Citrix Delivery Services Console → Citrix Resources → Desktop Delivery Controller → XD-FARM → Desktop Groups → right-click the icon for NFS-pool, and select Properties. - 5.
-In the Desktop Group Properties screen, go to Advanced → Idle Pool Settings. - 6.
-In the Idle Pool Settings screen, change Business hours, Peak time, and out of hours to 784 - 7.
-In the Desktop Group Properties screen, go to Advanced → Logoff Behavior, select Do Nothing, and click OK. - 8.
-Wait approximately 1 hour for all 784 VMs to power up. - 9.
-In the Desktop Delivery Console screen, open Citrix Delivery Services Console → Citrix Resources → Desktop Delivery Controller → XD-FARM → Desktop Groups → NFS-Pool. - 10.
+Log into XD-DDC1, and open Start→All Programs→Citrix→Management Console→Desktop Delivery Console. - In the Desktop Delivery Console, open Citrix Delivery Services Console → Citrix Resources → Desktop Delivery Controller → VDI-pool → Desktop Groups → right-click the icon for NFS-pool, and select Properties. - 5.
+In the Desktop Group Properties screen, go to Advanced $\rightarrow$ Idle Pool Settings. - 6.
+In the Idle Pool Settings screen, change Business hours and Peak time.

+- 7. In the Desktop Group Properties screen, go to Advanced→Logoff Behavior, select Do Nothing, and click OK. - 8.
+Wait for all VMs to power up. - 9.
+In the Desktop Delivery Console screen, open Citrix Delivery Services Console→Citrix Resources→Desktop Delivery Controller→VDI-pool→Desktop Groups→NFS-Pool. - 10.
 In the right pane, sort by desktop state. - 11.
-When 784 virtual desktops are idle, select the remaining 26 virtual desktops and place them in maintenance mode by right-clicking and selecting Enable Maintenance Mode. - 12.
 At this point, you are ready to test all virtual desktops with by Login VSI.